-These Are the 10 Worst Cities for Mosquitoes
+Experts Say These Will Be the 10 Worst Cities for Mosquitoes in 2020

-You’ll want to break out the bug repellant if you’re visiting any of these cities this summer.
-According to Orkin, these areas had the highest number of mosquito-related service calls last year.
+You’ll want to break out the bug repellant if you plan to be in any of these cities this summer.

 A few years ago, Orkin—a worldwide pest control company—published a list of the country’s worst offenders.
-The brand updates their Top 50 Mosquito Cities list each year and just released the areas they predict will have the highest concentration in 2019.
+The brand updates its Top 50 Mosquito Cities list each year and just released the areas they predict will have the highest concentration in 2020.
 The Mosquito Cities lists are created based on Orkin's data from the previous year; areas that had extremely high numbers of mosquito-related services performed in the previous year will land near the top of the list.
-The newly-released report uses data compiled between April 1, 2018, and March 31, 2019.
+The newly-released report uses data compiled between April 1, 2019, and March 31, 2020.

 If you live in or plan to visit one of these areas, make sure you’re prepared to fend off the bugs.
 In addition to being a nuisance, mosquitoes can carry viruses like West Nile and Zika, so repelling the insects before they bite is key to a safe (and more enjoyable) summer.
-Have your yard pre-treated before your outdoor events kick off, and make sure you've stocked up on insect repellent (such as OFF!
+Have your yard pre-treated before start spending a lot of time out there, and make sure you've stocked up on insect repellent (such as OFF!
 Botanicals Plant-Based DEET Free Insect Repellent, $5.99, Target).

-If you spend a lot of time outdoors, consider investing in an outdoor insect trap like the DynaTrap, $131.95 on Amazon, which uses a combination of UV light and a silent fan to attract and trap mosquitos silently.
-It can protect up to half an acre and doesn't sue any chemicals or pesticides, so it's kid and family friendly.
+If you do spend a lot of time outdoors, consider investing in an outdoor insect trap, like the DynaTrap, $34.99, Bed Bath & Beyond, which uses a combination of UV light and a silent fan to attract and trap mosquitos silently.
+It can protect up to half an acre and doesn't use any chemicals or pesticides, so it's kid and family-friendly.